soarlab/lgbtq-problem-set/README.md

 # Identity Affirming Problem Set
-*Discrete mathematics problems which affirm or otherwise make visible LGBTQ+ and other minority identities -- Subdivided by Topic Category*
+*Discrete mathematics problems which affirm and make visible LGBTQ and other minority identities -- Subdivided by Topic Category*

 **COMBINATOIRCS**